fador/mineserver/README.md

 We are trying to minimize memory and cpu usage compared to original Java server.

 ### Features
- * some chat commands, more to come..
+ * Various chat commands, more to come..
- * own NBT parsing/saving
+ * NBT parsing/saving
  * Lightmap generation
  * Config file